Blog post

 Self-checkout enables your staff to work in a new way - it’s not to replace them.
 Instead, it frees up their time, gives them a new purpose and makes their role in the customer experience even more important.
 Self-checkout improves your level of service and gives your customers more freedom.

-Examples of successful self-checkout set ups in retail
+Examples of successful self-checkout setups in retail

-Here’s two examples of how a successful implementation of self-checkout is benefitting two different retailers.
+Here are two examples of how a successful implementation of self-checkout is benefitting two different retailers.

 The average basket size has increased by roughly 33% percent.

 Former Head of Digital Operations at Lagerhaus, Bradley Coyne, says "Now, 90% of sales in the big cities go through the self-checkout counters (60% in the smaller ones) and the average monetary purchase has increased by 10%.
-Moreover, the average basket size has increased by roughly 33% percent."
+Moreover, the average basket size has increased by roughly 33% per cent."
 (2.1 -> 3.2 items per basket)

 Not only did it make perfect sense for Lagerhaus to implement self-checkout, but, more importantly, it freed up the time of the store associates, who are now able to support the customers on the floor, enhancing the overall customer experience as well as devoting time to retail operations, such as real-time inventory corrections, visual merchandising and in-store team-training.